 Choose which parts of the palace to explore based on a number of self-guided audio walking tours.
 Come Christmas time, there's ice-skating on a rink before the West Front of the palace.

-Are you brave enough to explore the Haunted Gallery by candlelight?
 Evening ghost tours (£28 per person) are held throughout the year.
-Not only are they entertainingly spooky, but they're a great opportunity way to see the older parts of the palace without the crowds.
-An edited version, suitable for kids, runs in the early evening on certain dates.
-Tours can sell out weeks in advance, so prebooking is essential.
+Not only are they entertainingly spooky, but they're a great opportunity to see the older parts of the palace without the crowds.
+Tours can sell out weeks in advance, so book ahead of time.

 Hampton Court Rd., East Molesley, Surrey, KT8 9AU, England